infiSTAR/Escape-from-Tarkov-Auto-Examine/README.md

 New Account?
 Eft just wiped?
 Not a problem anymore!
 This one click code continously auto examines all items on a pre-selected Trader.
 Giving you free EXP & taking away the pain of having to examine items in raid.
 Not really detectable, you're safe to use this without being scared of getting banned.*

 ## Dependencies
-If you don't use the .exe version from the releases tab on the right; you'll have to manually install:
+If you don't want to use the .exe version from the releases tab on the right; you'll have to install python and run belown in cmd:

 	pip install pyautogui